- Getting Started

 -

-.
-To set minimum or maximum values, click the three dot icon (...).
+auto.
+To set minimum or maximum values, select the three dots (...).
 If the size of the control is smaller than the options, a scroll bar is displayed.

 - Up and Down arrow keys to change the selected tab.